VanuatuN/MM/README.md

 This was achieved through the assesment of interband correlation.
 Of the first 15 bands, band1 had the weakest correlation with the remainig bands (bands2-band15), showing a very strong correlation between band2 to 15 with coefficients ranging between 0.7 to 0.9 in most combinations. <br>

-The correlation coefficients of the bands with the class (specie) column was analyzed.
+The correlation coefficients of the bands with the class (specie) column was also analyzed.
 The highest correlation coefficient was estimated to be ~ 0.23.
 Selected Bands with Correlation Coefficient >= 0.238 with the Class (Specie) Column were as follows:<br>

 | Band ID | Correlation Coefficient with the Class Column |
 |---------|----------------------------------------------|